 I own a real estate firm with over 1.9 million square feet of self storage and 45 employees.
 I also own 6 other companies with over 400 employees.
 I send deal breakdowns with P&Ls.
 Newsletter topic: Real Estate, Management, Entrepreneurship

 Before we jump in: One of my secret weapons in business: Hiring all over the world for 80% less than US wages.
-My company, Somewhere.com, has these three candidates available to hire today: Zané ($8/hr) Robin ($9/hr) Lucinda ($11/hr) Click here to set up an interview and get $500 off. -- A few principles I live by which have led to a lot of personal and professional success: 1.
-Add value first: Gain trust by providing something of value first without expectation.
-This gets you very far with...
+My company Somewhere.com has these three candidates available to hire today: Zané ($8/hr) Robin ($9/hr) Lucinda ($11/hr) Click here to set up an interview and get $500 off. -- What business should you start right now?
+I get this question a lot: "If you had to start all over again right now what business would you start?
+What sector would it be in?
+What sectors would you avoid?
+How...